Deep embedded clustering of coral reef bioacoustics: Introduction

-In this paper, the problem of identifying bioacoustic signals in an acoustically active coral reef is addressed using unsupervised machine learning.
-We consider two approaches for extracting features for clustering: \begin{enumerate} \item Spectral and time domain features were manually chosen, or handpicked, based on their observed relation to coral reef fish calling and on studies of fish calling spectral and temporal properties.\cite{MannLobel1997, TricasBoyle2014reeffish, Maruksa2007} \item Fixed-length spectrograms were used in a deep embedded clustering (DEC) algorithm,\cite{XieDEC} a deep--learning image compression algorithm that ensures accurate image reconstruction from the latent feature vector while encouraging cluster formation among the latent features.\cite{GuoDEC, Snover} \end{enumerate}
+In this study, deep clustering is applied to automatically detected, unlabeled signals, combining the benefits of deep learning with the flexibility of clustering.
+Due to the complexity of the dataset, clustering is restricted to two distinct signals: low-frequency fish pulse trains (fish) and segments of whale song units (whale).
+Standard gaussian mixture model-based clustering and other conventional clustering of handpicked features are conducted for comparison. \begin{enumerate} \item Spectral and time domain features were manually chosen, or handpicked, based on their observed relation to coral reef fish calling and on studies of fish calling spectral and temporal properties.\cite{MannLobel1997, TricasBoyle2014reeffish, Maruksa2007} Clustering of events using handpicked features provides physical intuition about the event signals but is difficult due to the varying feature properties.
+Thus, the feature extraction and classification steps are combined into one algorithm using deep learning. \item Fixed-length spectrograms were used in deep embedded clustering (DEC),\cite{XieDEC} a deep--learning image compression algorithm that produces an accurate image reconstruction.
+The DEC latent features were directly clustered with GMM, then the DEC was trained further using a joint clustering loss to encourage deep cluster formation among the latent features.\cite{GuoDEC, Snover, jenkins2021} \end{enumerate} Simulated signals were used to compare the limitations of the two approaches before applying them to data recorded on a Hawaiian coral reef between February and March 2020.\cite{Thode_beamform}

-For handpicked features, the statistical properties of different features may vary, and the features are not guaranteed to be separable by unsupervised algorithms.
-The DEC algorithm aims to address feature separability by jointly learning the features and clusters from the spectrogram.
-However, DEC on a single-channel spectrogram may have reduced performance when signals overlap or if there are is consistently low signal-to-noise ratio (SNR) within the training data.

-Simulated signals were used to compare the limitations of the handpicked feature clustering and DEC.
-The signals were designed to mimic whale song and fish call pulses recorded on a Hawaiian coral reef, with the SNR and call parameters randomly varied to simulate experimental variation.
-Accuracy, recall, and precision were used to measure the classification success of both methods.
-Then, using transient events detected from an automatic directional detector,\cite{Thodeinreview} both methods were applied to acoustic data recorded in February--March 2020.

-In Sec.~\ref{sec:Clustering}, unsupervised clustering theory is overviewed for Gaussian-distributed features with known mean and covariance.
-A method for visualizing high-dimensional data is also discussed.
-The handpicked features and their extraction procedure are covered in Sec.~\ref{sec:Extraction}A and the DEC theory is reviewed in Sec.~\ref{sec:Extraction}B. Section~\ref{sec:simulations} details clustering results for simulated coral reef bioacoustic signals: fish calls and whale song units, represented by Gaussian pulses and frequency-modulated (FM) sweeps.
-Experimental data collection from a Hawaiian coral reef in Februrary 2020 and the directional detection algorithm are outlined in Sec.~\ref{sec:Detection}.
-Last, Sec.~\ref{sec:Results} presents the experimental detection and clustering results.
-Section~\ref{sec:discussion} summarizes the approach and discusses challenges associated with the methods and dataset.